 funded by DARPA

-CEER brings to the ICS domain for the first time production quality software to flexibly (and remotely) define experiments, configure testbed resources, and run experiments.
-It brings the fruits of state-of-the-art modeling of grid systems to provide synthetic but realistic dynamic grid state.
-It brings cutting-edge applied research in temporal coordination of real devices, device emulation, and simulators of diverse kinds to enable creation of experimental topologies that are much larger than the ensemble of physical ICS devices in the testbed.
+CEER brings to the ICS domain, for the first time, production quality software to flexibly (and remotely) define experiments, configure testbed resources, and run an experiment.
+It uses state-of-the-art modeling of grid systems to provide a synthetic but realistic dynamic grid state.
+In addition, it brings cutting-edge applied research in the temporal coordination of real devices, device emulation, and simulators of diverse kinds, which enable creation of experimental topologies that are much larger than the ensemble of physical ICS devices in the testbed.